Make a Mirror TV:

 Pro Tip #1: Choosing the Best TV

-When you are checking out the latest and greatest TV models, the most important part is the thickness of the TV.
+When you’re checking out the latest and greatest TV models, the most important part is the thickness of the TV.

-When I make these for my clients, I am using Samsung.
+When I frame mirror TVs for our clients, we use the latest Samsung QLED TV.
 They are ultra bright and thin which makes the whole process easier!

-For example, here are the TV dimensions for the NU7100 series that we used for this tutorial:
+For example, here are the TV dimensions for the Samsung Q60B (2022) series that we used for this tutorial:

-If you invest to go with a TV model that is thinner than 2″, we have a special frame for sale that has exactly that much space with no need for a special back build.
+If you invest to go with a TV model that is thinner than 2″, you could use a frame has sufficient depth with no need for a special back build.
 It comes in black and white.
 You could order the frame material from us raw, or order it to the size you need: framed and ready to go.
 Either way, if you do this, that means you can skip: Step #2: Frame Back Build in the tutorial and go directly to Step #3.

-The beauty of this tutorial though is that you can use any frame moulding you want, provided it is 2.5″ in width.
+The beauty of this tutorial though is that you can use any frame moulding you want, simply by making it a little deeper.
 The creative possibilities are endless!
 You can go thinner with the frame width if the bezel of the TV is ultra thin or non-existent.
 More on that later!

 Pro Tip #2: Select the Right Mirror